 In the event of an emerging or re-emerging epidemic in France or worldwide, our agency can activate a facilitation and watch procedure for a rapid response to health crises.

-Last updated on 23 September 2024
+Last updated on 05 February 2026

-Our agency regularly monitors for the latest research articles to help improve your understanding of how epidemics evolve and combat misinformation.
+Our agency regularly monitors the latest research articles to help improve your understanding of how epidemics evolve and combat misinformation.

 In the event of an epidemic outbreak caused by the emergence or re-emergence of a pathogen in France or elsewhere in the world, our agency activates a dedicated multi-level procedure providing a proportionate response to health crises.
-At present, there are no Emergence Units in operation.

 Status: discontinued since May 2023 – level 2